List of Tygers of Pan Tang members: 1999 onwards

 Jess Cox and Robb Weir reunited at Wacken Open Air festival in August 1999 to mark the 20th anniversary of the release of TOPT's first single "Don't Touch Me There", adding Blitzkrieg members Glenn S. Howes on guitar, Gavin Gray on bass and Chris Percy on drums.
 This led to a full reformation of the band the following year, with sole original member Weir joined by new vocalist Tony Liddell, guitarist Dean Robertson, bassist Brian West and drummer Craig Ellis.
 Shortly after the release of Mystical, the band's first studio album since 1987, Liddell was replaced by Angel Witch bassist Richie Wicks.
 The new vocalist remained until October 2004, recording Noises from the Cathouse before leaving due to "ongoing work commitments".
 Italian singer Jacopo Meille took over in December.

 After releasing Animal Instinct in 2008, followed by a series of re-recordings of earlier material, West officially departed in November 2011 to focus on his duties as bass technician for Uriah Heep, with Gavin Gray returning to take his place.
 Ambush followed in 2012, before Robertson left at the beginning of 2013 to focus on other projects.
 He was replaced by Micky Crystal.
 In 2015 Jess Cox formed “Jess Cox’s Tygers of Pan Tang” and made festival appearances across Europe as well as a tour of South America.
+The Micky Crystal era saw the band release two albums, the critically acclaimed “Tygers of Pan Tang” and the album which is regarded as the post 2000’s jewel in the crown “Ritual.”
+Crystal’s guitar playing and songwriting were widely credited between critics and fans as restoring the signature guitar fireworks missing since the John Sykes era.

-Micky Crystal departed in March 2020, followed by Gavin Gray in July 2021.
+Micky Crystal left the band in March 2020, claiming poor management and lack of democracy led to the decision referencing a 1984 John Sykes interview with Kerrang which claimed similar.
+He was followed by Gavin Gray in July 2021.
 Their replacements have been Francesco Marras and Huw Howlding (also ex-Blitzkrieg) respectively.
+Marras continued the fretboard fireworks and made one studio album “Bloodlines” with the band.
+Marras left the band in November 2025.
+In January 2026 the band announced John Foottit as their new guitarist.
+Footitt appears on a few tracks on the album Electrifyed alongside producer Marco Angioni.